efarish/portfolio/mobile/kivy_gps_tracker/README.md

   <img src="./assets/img/nw1.png" />
 </p>

+# Test Suite

+A PyTest suite can be run using the `./docker/test/TestSuite.py` script.

 # Deployment

 Three AWS CodePipelines are created to deploy and maintain this application.

 - Create Pipeline: Runs the CloudFormation templates found in the directory `./create-app` to create the application.
 - Update Lambda Pipeline: Update the Lambda with the latest code.
-- Update Pipeline: Update the AWS ECS tasks with the latest code.
+- Update Pipeline: Update the AWS ECS task with the latest code.

 As soon as any of these pipeline are deployed to AWS, it executes.
 Therefore, be sure to run the `Create Pipeline` first, and the other two after that.
 The following SAM CLI commands were used to build and deploy the pipelines.